Gamezpedia/Tesseract-OCR-ANE/README.md

 In order to use Tesseract OCR in your AS3/AIR project:

-1. Add ANE to your project
+1. Add ANE to your project.

 2. Instatntiate the main ANE class: